postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-onelogin.md

 Select features to enable them, or de-select to turn them off.

 You can also define what happens when users are deleted in OneLogin, their Postman app access is removed, or their accounts are suspended.
 You can choose to **Suspend** these users' Postman accounts or **Do Nothing**.
 If you choose to **Suspend**, the affected accounts will no longer appear in your [Postman team dashboard](https://go.postman.co/settings/team/members).
-Regardless of your choice, users who are deleted, suspended, or have their app access removed will no longer be able to log in to their Postman account.
+Regardless of your choice, users who are deleted, suspended, or have their app access removed will no longer be able to sign in to their Postman account.

 Select **Save** to save your changes.